Ronqn/PySerial_Switch_Initialization/README.md

 Then, simply start the script and it will do the job.

-Don't forget to change "COM7" to your COM port.
+Don't forget to change "COM-TO-USE" to your COM port.